soundpress/RulesOfNYC/docs/c27/index.rst

 Document.
 “Document” means records in any form or electronically stored information, including writings, graphs, charts and other data or data compilations stored in any medium.

 Prevailing Wage and/or Supplement.
-“Prevailing Wage and Supplement” or “Prevailing Wage” or “Prevailing Supplement” mean Prevailing Wages and/or Supplements as defined in labor law articles eight and nine; real property tax law Sections 421-a (8), (16)(h) or (17)(g); and New York City administrative code Sections 6-109(a) and 19-142.
+“Prevailing Wage and Supplement” or “Prevailing Wage” or “Prevailing Supplement” mean Prevailing Wages and/or Supplements as defined in labor law articles eight and nine; real property tax law § 421-a(8), (16)(h) or (17)(g); and New York City Administrative Code §§ 6-109(a) and 19-142.

 Worker Notice Poster.
 “Worker Notice Poster” means a notice in the form provided on the comptroller’s website detailing the Prevailing Wages and Supplements due for Covered Work performed on a particular project, contract or building.